pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 1.7.0 =
+* New value "open PDF in a new browser tab" for the "Button Click Action" option.
+* Minor change of descriptions for values in the "Button Click Action" option.

 = 1.6.0 =
 * Added support for parameters in the page URL.
 * Added support for missing protocol in links.